Friends with their arms around each other watching the sunset

 Newport, Rhode Island is an island city that is home to rich history and beautiful coastlines.
 “Known for being a popular New England summer vacation spot, Newport tops the list of most welcoming places in the US.
 Travelers will enjoy the rich history that this island city has to offer between touring the stately Gilded Age mansions, visiting the International Tennis Hall of Fame, and listening to classic tunes at the world-famous Folk Festival,” writes Booking.

 The residents in this peaceful town are known to be the most welcoming, winning the top spot Booking’s list in 2021.
-“The winning place in America—Newport, Rhode Island—is set on Aquidneck Island, with a yacht-filled harbor, an oceanfront Cliff Walk trail, famed Gilded Age mansions and a rich maritime history,” writes Forbes.
+“The winning place in America—Newport, Rhode Island—is set on Aquidneck Island, with a yacht-filled harbor, an oceanfront Cliff Walk trail, famed Gilded Age mansions and a rich maritime history,” says Forbes.

 Castle Hill Lighthouse in Newport, Rhode Island